SkylerClayne/learning-ds/README.md

 # Data Structures and Algorithms

 -------------------------------------
+:dash: :kiss: :gun:

 ## Description

   Contains fully implemented projects from 2nd year algorithms at York University.
+  Terrible, terrible code but I keep it as a reference point to see where I've came from and how my abilities have came along.
+So many things I would like to change but that would dampen my sorry memories.  #prodigalcoder

   All code written in Java.